-Has South Africa recognised its greatest asset, its people, Nelson Mandela’s granddaughter, Ndileka Mandela, asked on 13 July at the South African Reserve Bank’s official launch of a set of banknotes commemorating Nelson Mandela.
+Has South Africa recognized its greatest asset, its people, Nelson Mandela’s granddaughter, Ndileka Mandela, asked on 13 July at the South African Reserve Bank’s official launch of a set of banknotes commemorating Nelson Mandela.

 The banknotes are the first set of commemorative notes the Reserve Bank has released in its 100-year history, and were released just ahead of what would have been Mandela’s 100th birthday on 18 July.